Last Updated on November 25, 2025 by Christian Adams

 Chic – C’est Chic (1977)

-This is the one record you would ever need to hear in order to understand disco.
+This is the only record you need to understand disco.
 Not that you need to understand disco.
 Nevertheless, this is what people were dancing to in…wait a minute.
 C’est Chic wasn’t released until August 1978, so I don’t know what the fuck it’s doing here.
-Their first album, the one with “Dance, Dance, Dance (Yowsah, Yowsah, Yowsah)” was released in 1977, and there’s no way you Must Hear that one.
+Their first album, the one with “Dance, Dance, Dance (Yowsah, Yowsah, Yowsah)” was released in 1977, and there’s no way you must hear that one.

 Suggested Alternative: